Guidance for Instructors

 Attribution

-Students should understand how to cite or give credit to AI generators.
+If you allow AI, point students to proper citation rules.
+Students should understand how to cite or give credit to AI content generators.
 They can list ChatGPT as a reference work or quote it within their work.
-Sample language might be “Generated by ChatGPT.”
-Students can be referred to the library’s resources on plagiarism for help.
+MLA, APA, and other style guides have developed specific guidelines.
+Instructors can also ask students to retain original conversations and prompts and append them to writing assignments.

 Acceptable Use